Get cheap cover for your bike

 When you get to renewal on your home insurance, use our home insurance cost-cutting system to slash the price you pay whether you've claimed on it or not.

 Specialist policies are largely targeted at serious cycling enthusiasts who race competitively and often spend four-figure sums on their bikes.
-Costs differ based on your bike's value and the type of cover, but our top picks for a £3,000 two-wheeler are between £200 and £300 a year.
+Costs differ based on your bike's value and the type of cover, but our top picks for a £3,000 bike are between £150 and £300 a year.

-As well as covering expensive two-wheelers, specialist insurance covers lost race fees and cycle clothing, which can be expensive.
+As well as covering expensive cycles, specialist insurance covers lost race fees and cycle clothing, which can be expensive.

 What specialist bicycle insurance usually covers

-You normally get the following as standard on all policies:
+You normally get the following covered as standard on all policies:

-- Theft or damage while stationary comes as standard.
-Pretty much all policies cover you anywhere in the UK; some extend to Europe, others worldwide.
+- Theft or damage while the bike's stationary.
+You're covered anywhere in the UK, though only some policies extend to Europe or worldwide.

-- Bike damage due to an accident while riding on the road is usually standard.
+- Bike damage due to an accident while riding on the road.